KyleCie/turing-machine/README.md

 ├──── tapeSystem.py           # the tape (double-linked chain) system.
 │
 ├── program examples
-├──── invert_A_and_B.txt      # example for a simple inverter system.
+├──── invert_A_and_B.txt      # simple inverter system.
-├──── is_a_multiple_of_2.txt  # example for a program that add a 'Y' or 'N' at the end of the number to say if the number is indeed a multiple of 2.
+├──── is_a_multiple_of_2.txt  # add a 'Y' or 'N' at the end of the number to say if the number is indeed a multiple of 2.
-├──── shift_by_one_case.txt   # example for a program that shift one case to the right the binary number in the tape.
+├──── shift_by_one_case.txt   # shift one case to the right the binary number in the tape.
-├──── binary_increment.txt    # example for a program that increment by 1 a binary number in the tape.
+├──── binary_increment.txt    # increment by 1 a binary number in the tape.
-├──── copy.txt                # example for a program that copy (and add an '#' to separate) any binary number in the tape.
+├──── copy.txt                # copy (and add an '#' to separate) any binary number in the tape.
 │
 ├── .gitignore
 ├── LICENSE